Margate Lifeboat Station: 1950s–1970s

+In 1964, in response to an increasing amount of water-based leisure activity, the RNLI placed 25 small fast Inshore lifeboats around the country.
+These were easily launched with just a few people, ideal to respond quickly to local emergencies.
+In 1966, the Inshore inflatable lifeboat (D-99) was placed at Margate.

-In September 1976, the Margate Pier and Harbour Company closed the iron Margate Jetty to the public as it had become unsafe, but provision was made for the crew to carry on using the jetty for the lifeboat station.
-After several years of debate, it was decided in 1977 that a new station would be built on shore, and a new carriage-launched lifeboat would be supplied.
+In September 1976, the Margate Pier and Harbour Company closed the iron jetty to the public, as it had become unsafe, but provision was made for the crew to access the lifeboat station.
+After several years of debate, it was decided that a new station would be built on shore, and a new carriage-launched lifeboat would be supplied.